jrc03c/js-math-tools/readme.md

 // true
 ```

-In the above example, `a` and `b` are not literally the same object in memory, but they are nevertheless functionally equivalent; i.e., they have all the same properties.
+In the above example, `a` and `b` are not literally the same object in memory, but they are nevertheless functionally equivalent; i.e., they have all the same properties, methods, values, etc. Note that there may be some ways in which this function can be tricked, especially as regards non-enumerable properties.
+But generally speaking, if an object has the same enumerable properties, methods, values, etc., then `isEqual` will return `true`.

 ## `isFunction(x)`